-This scholarship has an annual value of up to \$2,000 (\$1,000 per fall & spring terms) for two years of undergraduate study only.
+This scholarship has an annual value of up to \$2,000 (\$1,000 per fall & spring terms) for two years of undergraduate study only or the completion of the first baccalaureate degree.
 To qualify, a student must have an overall cumulative transfer GPA of at least 2.75 and a minimum of 30 transferable hours.
-The scholarship is renewable if the student maintains a 2.75 cumulative GPA in all UNTD coursework, earns 24 hours of credit in the academic year, meets Satisfactory Academic Progress (SAP).
+The scholarship is renewable if the student maintains a 2.75 cumulative GPA in all UNTD coursework, earns 24 hours of credit in the academic year at UNT Dallas, and meets Satisfactory Academic Progress (SAP).
 This scholarship cannot be combined with any other scholarships for entering transfer students.